selfcommunity/developers-doc/docs/apireference/v2/event/get_events_created_by.md

 ---
-sidebar_label: Get Related Events
+sidebar_label: Get Events Created By
 sidebar_position: 1
-title: Get Related Events
+title: Get Events Created By
 ---

-This endpoint retrieves the list of all the events related to the event identified by `{id}`.
+This endpoint retrieves the list of all the events created by a specific user.

 :::info